shieldfy/remote-startup-handbook-covid19/README.md

 2. **Understand the anatomy of working at home.**

     Working from home is boring, distracting.
-You have to understand that in order to give your team reasonable tasks to finish.
+You have to understand that to give your team reasonable tasks to finish.

-    Perfect tasks are well written short stories
+    Perfect tasks are the one that well written short stories

     Don't calculate the working time as a bulk.
-No one will set for 6-8 hours straight even at the office.
+No one will set down for 6-8 hours straight even at the office.

     Instead, define a time ( 1-2 hours) that all the team should be online together and the rest of the day make it flexible for them.